 We want to allow all Gengo translators to have fair access.
 We also need to manage the load on the Gengo servers.
-Thus, Gengo uses caching and throttling.
+Thus, Gengo uses caching.

 Caching means you will not see fresh data every time you load a page or RSS feed—you’ll only get it after a specified period.

 The Dashboard, available jobs pages, and RSS are cached for 60 seconds.
 The cache is created the first time you load the page or request the RSS feed and expires 60 seconds later.
 This means there is no advantage to loading the page multiple times per second.

 - You can still set your RSS Feeder requests to up to 10 requests per second, but that's our limit.
 Anything above 10 requests per second will fail.
 This is to make things fair for everyone, and also to prevent database overloads.

 Please do not use any bot or other automated solution to accept Collections.
 Users who consistently abuse the Gengo site using a bot, sending above 10 requests per second (we'll know when this happens), or other automated solutions to accept collections risk demotion or suspension.

 There is never any obligation for you to work on any Collection.
 Pick Collections that suit you, and enjoy the flexibility and autonomy that working for Gengo affords!

 Our system allows you to work on only one Collection at a time.
 This is to ensure that you give each Collection your full attention, and that all translators are given an equal opportunity to pick up Collections.